-- The variance, if granted, will alter the essential character of the locality.
+- The variance, if granted, will not alter the essential character of the locality.

 Sometimes landowners insist they deserve a variance because they have already incurred substantial cost.
 They may also argue they will not receive expected revenue without the variance.
 State statute specifically notes that economic considerations alone cannot create practical difficulties (Minn.
 Stat. § 462.357, subd.
 6).
 Rather, practical difficulties exist only when the three statutory factors are met.

 Neighborhood opinion alone is not a valid basis for granting or denying a variance request.